 Little kiss.
 That’s the literal translation of this Brazilian coconut truffle’s name, which is a yummy version of brigadeiro.

-The legend has it that original recipe came from Portugal and was made with almonds, but due to our tropical influences, the recipe changed a bit.
+The legend has it that the original recipe came from Portugal and was made with almonds, but due to our tropical influences, the beijinho recipe changed a bit.

-And like brigadeiro, this delicacy has only four ingredients – sweetened condensed milk, grated desiccated coconut, butter, and caster sugar or grated coconut to cover it.
-Oh, and the final touch, it’s topped with a clove.
+And like brigadeiro, this delicacy has only four ingredients – sweetened condensed milk, coconut flakes, butter, and caster sugar or coconut flakes to cover it.
+Oh, and the final touch, a clove to garnish.

-And although many cuisines also have a carrot cake or pudding, this recipe is unique because of its simplicity.
+Although many cuisines also have a similar recipe, this Brazilian carrot cake recipe is unique because of its simplicity and chocolate glaze.